Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/README.md

 ### Measurements

-Measurements Zmed <sub> meter <sub> were conducted using the UT-278A clamp-on meter attached to the interconnection cable linking each rod to the horizontal electrode.
+Measurements Zmed <sub>meter</sub> were conducted using the UT-278A clamp-on meter attached to the interconnection cable linking each rod to the horizontal electrode.
 The measurements were compared with simulated readings (Zmed_{LPM}) obtained from the proposed equivalent electrical circuit model.

 ### Grounding Resistance Calculation